jimboca/ISYHelper/README.md

    * /show/activities : Dump the full json of the harmony activities
    * /show/devices : Dump the full json of the harmony devices
    * /show/config : Dump the full json of the harmony config
+   * /send/command/deviceid/command : Send command to device id.
+Look up the deviceid's and commands with show/devices.

 See config.example.yaml for the example setup and description.